Rari-Capital/rari-improvement-proposals/RIPS/RIP-0.md

 ## Auxiliary Files

 RIPs may include auxiliary files such as diagrams.
-Such files must be named RIP-XXXX-Y.ext, where “XXXX” is the RIP number, “Y” is a serial number (starting at 1), and “ext” is replaced by the actual file extension (e.g. “png”).
+Such files must be named RIP-XXXX-Y.ext, where “XXXX” is the RIP number, “X” is a serial number (starting at 1), and “ext” is replaced by the actual file extension (e.g. “png”).

 ## RIP Editors